5 Ways to Stay Fit in Salem, MA

-Is staying fit part of your New Year’s resolution?
-A true walking city filled with fresh local food and a variety of ways to get moving, Salem is a great place to stay fit in the new year:
+A true walking city filled with fresh local food and a variety of ways to get moving, Salem is a great place to stay fit all year long:

-Eat local.
 Pick up locally grown produce, local eggs, and fresh baked goods at the Salem Farmers’ Market, Thursday afternoons June through October and Salem’s Winter Market on select dates in November and December.
 During the warmer months you’ll find the Salem Farmers’ Market in Derby Square, and during the Winter Market events you’ll need to head indoors to the Museum Place Mall.
-Milk and Honey Green Grocer, located on Church Street, is another great place to shop for locally sourced foods to keep you healthy all year long.
 Looking for more local options?
 Consider visiting even more shops and restaurants (while also learning about Salem’s spice trade history) with Salem Food Tours.